tidy-finance/website/docs/35_fama_french_replication.md

   drop_na()
 ```

-## Data preparation

 Yet when we start merging our data set for computing the premiums, there are a few differences to the previous chapter.
 First, Fama and French form their portfolios in June of year $t$, whereby the returns of July are the first monthly return for the respective portfolio.
 For firm size, they consequently use the market capitalization recorded for June.
 It is then held constant until June of year $t+1$.

-Second, Fama and French also have a different protocol for computing the book-to-market ratio.
-They use market equity as of the end of year $t - 1$ and the book equity reported in year $t-1$, i.e., the `datadate` is within the last year.
-Hence, the book-to-market ratio can be based on accounting information that is up to 18 months old.
+Second, Fama and French also have a different protocol for computing the book-to-market ratio.\index{Book-to-market ratio} They use market equity as of the end of year $t - 1$ and the book equity reported in year $t-1$, i.e., the `datadate` is within the last year.\index{Book equity} Hence, the book-to-market ratio can be based on accounting information that is up to 18 months old.
 Market equity also does not necessarily reflect the same time point as book equity.

 To implement all these time lags, we again employ the temporary `sorting_date`-column.
 Notice that when we combine the information, we want to have a single observation per year and stock since we are only interested in computing the breakpoints held constant for the entire year.
 We ensure this by a call of `distinct()` at the end of the chunk below.